Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Sometimes there are clear winners and losers in life.

-When comparing grass-fed vs. grain-fed butter, feeding with natural grasses wins by far:
+When comparing grass-fed vs. grain-fed butter, feeding with natural grasses yields more benefits:

 Besides, I think you can taste the grass-fed difference.
 So, there is not much more to say.
 Get a source of grass-fed butter you trust and reap the health benefits!

-Furthermore, hardly any other food makes it as easy to add extra healthy fats and flavor to dishes.
+Furthermore, hardly any other food makes adding extra healthy fats and flavor to dishes as easy.

 Can grass fed butter help you lose weight?